seyed0123/polyps-segmentation/Kvasir-SEG.md

 plt.tight_layout()
 ```

-    /tmp/ipykernel_36/2861692189.py:9: FutureWarning:

-    The default of observed=False is deprecated and will be changed to True in a future version of pandas.
+    /tmp/ipykernel_19/2861692189.py:9: FutureWarning: The default of observed=False is deprecated and will be changed to True in a future version of pandas.
 Pass observed=False to retain current behavior or observed=True to adopt the future default and silence this warning.
+      sample_idx = df.groupby(bins).apply(lambda x: x.sample(3, random_state=1)).index.get_level_values(1)